 Rural areas

 It’s very rare to see squatters taking over land located in urban areas anymore.
-But in rural areas, I have seen properties mostly owned by foreigners, taken by squatters.
+But in rural areas, I have seen properties mostly owned by foreigners and taken over by squatters.
 Often, these foreigners bought the property and then left the country.
-In other cases, local farmers were hired as caretakers, but since the owner didn’t make any monthly payments, these caretakers became owners eventually.
-If you plan to buy a property in the middle of nowhere, talk to your lawyer about how to take care of it and how to hire a caretaker.

 Case Hasseltine

-How to stop squatting
+How to stop squatting from happening?

 Do you have invested in land in Costa Rica?
 Would you like to keep squatters away?
 Then make sure you do as follows: